-Even the best of seaman get rusty after a period ashore.
-Colin shares the process of getting back in the voyaging groove.
+Even the best of seamen get rusty after a period ashore.
+Colin shares the process of getting into the voyaging groove.

 Analysis of the loss of two very different yachts in the North Atlantic.
 One fully crewed and one single handed.